 Carry a camera for capturing those moments.
 Get used to your camera and all the settings such that your photos and videos come out as great as you want them.

-14. Insect repellant
+14. Insect Repellent

 Insect repellants can help keep insect bites away.
 With so many insects in the forest ecosystem, it is better to avoid all the irritation and likely illness that can come from insect bites.

-In the case of gorilla trekking, you might need to look at some monkeys or birds up a tall tree and you wouldn’t want direct sign light hindering your eyes.
+Sunglasses are essential when traveling through most of Sub-Saharan Africa because they protect your eyes from direct sunlight.
+In the case of gorilla trekking, you might need to look at some monkeys or birds up a tall tree and you wouldn’t want direct sunlight hitting directly into your eyes.